mosaaleb/devium/README.md

 - Remove friends.
 - Add posts.
 - Add comment to posts.
-- Add likes to either posts or comments
+- Add likes to either posts or comments.
 - Having newsfeed page based on the friends list.
 - Ability to login with facebook.
 - Edit setting and profile information.
-- Adding hashtags
+- Adding hashtags.
 - Notification system.
 - Mentioning friends in comments or posts.

 ## Coming Features:
 - [x] mention users on comments or posts.
+- [ ] Search with ElasticSearch.

 **Having specific feature in mind?**
 Please [Submit](https://github.com/mosaaleb/devium/labels/enhancement) it